MicrosoftDocs/appcenter-docs/docs/diagnostics/playfab.md

 # PlayFab Integration

  > [!NOTE]
  > PlayFab integration with App Center is currently offered as a preview, and still under active development.
+If you would like access to the preview, email [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

 PlayFab users can link their PlayFab titles directly to apps within App Center.
 Connecting these services brings a complete diagnostics pipeline into PlayFab, exposing App Center crash data.
 Soon PlayFab player IDs will be attached to crash information, linking crashes to specific players.
 For example, when a tester reports an issue, developers can look up the crash details in the tester's player profile in the PlayFab portal.